webOSArchive/enyo2-bootplate/Enyo2onLuneOS.md

 - Modify `appinfo.json` for your project and add an icon
 - run `tools\deploy.bat --cordova-webos` or `tools/deploy.sh --cordova-webos` to build your app.
 - Use `lune-install` to install to your webOS device

+## Debugging

+Depending on your target MACHINE, you may be able to use Chrome to remotely debug.
+Obtain the IP address of the device you install to, and visit http://<DEVICEIP>:1122 in Chrome.